PlayWithAndyJin/EasyEducationalAdministrationManagementSystem/README_en.md

 ## Notes
+- Do not deploy the project to the server, because the educational administration system will judge whether an automated program is used.
 - This system is for learning and communication only.
 Commercial or illegal use is strictly prohibited.
 - Only students with valid educational system accounts can use it.
 - Login and operation logs only keep necessary info; sensitive data is never recorded.